 Bicyclists have rights just like pedestrians and other motorists, and it is important to know these rights.
 In 2003, 26-year-old Tucsonan, Brad Gorman, was riding his bike to work when he was struck and killed by a distracted driver.
 Andy Clarke, from the league of American Bicyclists, says that this tragedy was the catalyst for laws to be passed in Arizona to help prevent bike accidents.
 In 2000, Arizona passed legislation that states when a vehicle is passing a bicyclist, the driver must give the bicyclist at least three feet of clearance and five feet when passed by commercial trucks, semis, RVís and busses.
 The wind pushed out from the side of these larger vehicles can easily cause a bicycle crash.
 If room permits, commercial drivers are required to give a cyclist a full lane of clearance.

 Cars driving recklessly can cause catastrophic and fatal bicycle accidents.
 Motor vehicle drivers are required by law to SLOW DOWN and carefully pass cyclists.
 Motorists need to be especially careful at railroad crossings, cattle guards, construction zones, and in poor weather conditions.
 Cyclists are allowed to briefly move to the left in order to safely cross railroad tracks.
 Motorists are not allowed to use their horns when following a cyclist.
 If the sudden blast of a horn startles the cyclist and causes a bike crash, the driver of the motor vehicle can be cited for causing the accident.

-If you or a loved one has been the victim of a bicycle accident, it is important that you call an experienced personal injury lawyer.
-Call Grabb & Durando.
-Our attorneys will fight for your rights and help ensure that you get the compensation that you deserve.
+If you or a loved one has been the victim of a bicycle accident, it is vital that you contact an experienced personal injury lawyer.
+Call Grabb & Durando, we will fight for your rights and help ensure that you get the compensation that you deserve.